weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ##### 404 (Not Found)

-> If there are no workouts in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
+> If there are no journals in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {
   "error": true,
-  "workouts": [],
+  "journals": [],
-  "message": "The workouts could not be found."
+  "message": "The journals could not be found."
 }
 ```